joinpursuit/captains-log-react/README.md

 ### User Stories

 Use these user stories to build your app

-- A user sees a welcome page with a nav bar
+- [ok] A user sees a welcome page with a nav bar
-- The nav bar is visible on all pages and can navigate to an index of all logs and a form for a new log
+  -[] The nav bar is visible on all pages and can navigate to an index of all logs and a form for a new log
 - A user can see a list of all the logs
 - A user can click on a specific log and see more details
 - A user can update a log using a form